kstojanovski/software-design-pattern/presentation-layer-design-patterns.md

 ### Source
 * https://stackabuse.com/java-j2ee-design-patterns
 ### Notes
-* This pattern looks like bounding 2 entities:
+* This pattern bounds the dependend entities and executes some operation on them in the same step like:
-** always writing to them all at once.
+   * writing to them.
-** always reading to them all at once.
+   * reading from them.
 * Poor flexibility when exending the number of the entities, because the data provider classes have to be modifed.